Tony58321/Statify/Statify_Proposal.md

 d.
 To reduce the likelihood of this being an issue, we will ensure that authorization keys are given to the TA and professor.
 To reduce the impact, we can provide error messages to the user if the API fails.\
 e.
 In order to detect the problem, we will each log in with our individual credentials for Spotify to ensure our app is fetching the right information.\
 f.
 Our mitigation plan will be to display a message to the user and retry after a set time.
 If for some reason the API format changes, we will update the logic to accept the new format.\
-3. Privacy issues with using the API within a website.\
+3. User Privacy and OAuth Authentication.\
 a.
 Very low risk of this being an issue\
 b.
 If this were to be an issue, it would be medium to high impact, because it would mean unauthorized actors could hypothetically gain access to listening information of users.
-Which would be a massive issue for us in terms of delivering a safe project.\
+Which would be a massive issue for us in terms of delivering a safe project.
+It could also pose risks such as token leaks or improper permissions.\
 c.
 We have already implemented the secure authorization code recommended by the Spotify API documentation (https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow).
 Our flow includes a code verifier and code challenge.
 With this high standard of security, we ensure that user data is not compromised.\
 d.
 Moving forward, we are also ensuring to not store any user data.
 We don’t have any sort of database in which we will store user data.
 All fetched user data will only exist locally and temporarily when the user is looking at it.
 This ensures we won’t have to deal with implementing security measures for a database, since we are not storing the data.\
 e.
 Monitor the our Spotify API dashboard, if we notice suspicious or unexpected API calls, that will be our sign that something is wrong.\